 With its diverse mix of cultures, eclectic cuisine and beach-city status, Penang is a microcosm of Malaysia.
 Travelers who desire to experience Malaysia but have little time to tour the country, can take a wide angle shot of the country in Penang.

 Penang offers visitors a rich blend of interesting architecture, religious and historical sights, and vibrant natural beauty.
 The historic Georgetown is an interesting place to wander around, its impressive colonial buildings making grand statements about the area's colorful past.

-Penang is a relatively safe place for travel; however, as in all large cities, crime does exist.
+Penang is a relatively safe place for travel.
+However, as in all large cities, crime does exist.
 Bag snatching is common, but if visitors exercise caution and common sense they should face no problems.
-Valuables should never be on show and walking alone in deserted areas should be avoided.
+Valuables should never be on show and avoiding walking alone in deserted areas is advisable.

 Penang is a city which not only embraces diversity, but celebrates it.
 The city's population consists of a varied mix of cultures and ethnicities, and each one has influenced the city significantly.
 This influence is reflected in every aspect of city life, from its cuisine to its art galleries.